-Title 17 U.S. Code § 110 provides a specific exemption to copyright limitations on display and performance for the classroom.
-This allows for the performance of music or film in the classroom if:
+Title 17 U.S. Code § 110 provides a specific exemption to copyright limitations on display and performance of film and music in the classroom including:

-In some cases, works can be purchased with Public Performance Rights (PPRs), which license the right to perform the work in public beyond the narrow classroom exception of §110.
+In some cases, audio or video works can be purchased with Public Performance Rights (PPRs), which license the right to perform the work in public beyond the narrow classroom exception.
 Very few films, including only a small number held by the Furman University Libraries, are already licensed for public performance.
-PPR licenses can often be purchased from vendors such as Swank Motion Pictures (most major motion pictures) or from the distribution company (most documentaries or independent films).
+PPR licenses can often be purchased from vendors or from the distribution company (most documentaries or independent films).

 Here are a list of organizations that hold PPR for many films.
 We recommend starting with Swank.